-Other Media Managers: You can use other media managers, for example, iTunes, Windows Media Player, and Media Monkey to create or manage MP3s and WMAs.
+Other Media Managers: You can use other media managers, for example, iTunes, Windows Media player, and Media Monkey to create MP3s.
 You can still use Composer Pro, Composer ME and Composer HE to configure media files for a Control4 system.